Visit the institution website for COVID‑19 updates

 Train to Teach

-A typical route into teaching is to undertake a PGCE.
+A typical route for a graduate who wants to train to teach is a PGCE.
 Regardless of the subject and age phase, a PGCE will challenge you to achieve the very highest levels of both subject knowledge and teaching standards.

-At Edge Hill you can study for a PGCE in the early years, primary, secondary (including 14-19), or further education and training sectors.
+At Edge Hill you can study for a PGCE in the early years, primary, secondary, or further education and training sectors.

 Why Edge Hill?

-By choosing Edge Hill for your PGCE, you will be joining a university offering:
+By choosing Edge Hill for your PGCE, you will benefit from:

 - Expert tuition – Highly experienced tutors and researchers share their knowledge to enable you to become an excellent teacher in your own right.